 In the spring of 1801 he was appointed captain of the fleet to Admiral Sir Hyde Parker for the campaign against the Northern Powers.
 Initially believing that Copenhagen should not be attacked, he eventually came around to Vice-Admiral Lord Nelson s point of view and exercised some influence over Parker to allow the second-in-command to undertake the Battle of Copenhagen on 2 April.
 Nevertheless his cautious advice to Parker persuaded the commander-in-chief to make his signal of recall to Nelson when it was felt that the battle was in danger of being lost, a signal that the vice-admiral famously ignored.
 Domett remained as captain of the fleet to Nelson following the departure of Sir Hyde Parker, and he returned with the vice-admiral to England in June.

-Rejoining the Belleisle in October 1801, he commanded her for a short while in the Channel before being appointed captain of the fleet to Admiral Hon.
-William Cornwallis aboard the Ville de Paris 110, also serving in the Channel.
+In October 1801 Domett was appointed captain of the fleet to Admiral Hon.
+William Cornwallis in the Channel, initially aboard the Belleisle 74, Captain John Whitby and later with both officers aboard the Ville de Paris 110, also serving in the Channel.
 During the peace from 1802-3 Domett was the senior officer and commodore in Ireland with his broad pennant aboard the Dryad 36, Captain Robert Williams, and following the resumption of hostilities he resumed his position as captain of the fleet to Cornwallis in the Channel.

 On 23 April 1804 he was promoted rear-admiral, and in July he took passage for Plymouth aboard the Spartiate 74, Captain Sir Francis Laforey, prior to assuming command of the squadron off Ostend as the replacement for the sickly Commodore Sir William Sidney Smith.
 In the event he had not even hoisted his flag at Sheerness aboard his prospective flagship Antelope 50, Captain Lord William Stuart, before Smith returned to duty.